 This expedition will cover a variety of terrain from rocky and uneven trails below the snow line.
 Above the snow line expect snow, ice and often steep, exposed terrain which may be glaciated.
 The team won’t be covering vast distances each day, but the expedition will be made more challenging by the altitude.

 The weather will be in the high teens/early twenties during the day, even at altitude, but on occasion can reach 30 degrees.
 It will drop down quickly at night and will be below freezing on occasions.
 The wind will likely pick up in the afternoon and be pretty strong during the evening.
 Rain is rare but above 3000m there can be squalls at any time of year.

 Manas international airport is located outside of the city – team members are responsible for their own transfers between the airport and the accommodation at the start and end of the expedition.
 Transfers are available by bus or taxi depending on your arrival time.
 Depending on the final team size, 6WD vehicles or minibuses will be used to transport the team between Bishkek and Talas.
-From Talas 6WD may be used to arrive at base camp, where the rest of the expedition will be on foot.
+From Talas 6WD may be used to arrive at base camp, where the rest of the expedition will be on foot with pack animal support.